argilla-io/argilla-python/docs/reference/argilla_sdk/datasets/dataset_records.md

     dataset.records.log(data)
     ```

-    1. If the data structure is a list of dictionaries, the keys in the dictionary must match the fields in the dataset.
-In this case, the fields are `question` and `answer`.
-We would not advise you to to define dictionaries.
-Instead use the `Record` object.
+    1. The data structure's keys must match the fields or questions in the Argilla dataset.
+In this case, there are fields named `question` and `answer`.

 === "From a data structure with a mapping"